ronakbanka/waypoint-to-k8s/README.md

 # waypoint-to-k8s
-Example to Deploy to Kubernetes using Hashicorp Waypoint
+Example to Deploy on Kubernetes using Hashicorp Waypoint